hamlet-io/docs/docs/how-to/define/adding-env-vars.md

 - The layer specific client ID has been included along with our shared API URL.
 - The public certificate file name is provided using the file name without the file suffix provided.
 - The file itself is stored in an object store and can be collected by the Lambda function during startup.
 - The LOG_LEVEL we set on the solution settings has also been included in the environment variables.
-The solution settings are preferred
-  over the namespaces when conflicts occur.
+The segment settings are preferred over the namespaces when conflicts occur.

 As you can see, setting namespaces is a more advanced approach to defining settings, but can be useful when you have large configuration requirements which would take over your solution file.
 The dedicated file allows you to define more easily understandable JSON structures for your environment variables and makes the configuration easier to maintain.